Tips for Staying Active with Knee Osteoarthritis (OA)

 As important as exercise and physical activity is, it is equally important to be able to recognize when your body needs to rest and take a break.

-If you have any questions, contact your doctor or a knee osteoarthritis Specialist at Kintec!
+If you have any questions, contact your nearest Kintec location and talk to a knee osteoarthritis specialist today!